ryerson-ggl/mordecai-geoparser-on-windows/README.md

 ### Step 3.
 Download the geonames index and decompress it into a folder

 * Download the index at [https://s3.amazonaws.com/ahalterman-geo/geonames_index.tar.gz](https://s3.amazonaws.com/ahalterman-geo/geonames_index.tar.gz)
-* The file should be around 1.58GB, which may take a while
+* The file should be around 1.58 GB, which may take a while
 * When complete, extract the downloaded `geonames_index.tar.gz` file into a folder named `geonames`

 *NOTE: Keep in mind the full path of your `geonames` folder*